PPindel/esports-teammates/README.md

 ![image](https://github.com/PPindel/esports-teammates/assets/114284732/e2800df0-5201-4904-9053-6aba3e9c947a)

-User who is trying to tamper the site will see this page (defensive programming implemented):
+User who is trying to tamper (for example open edit page of the ad they don't own) the site will see this page (defensive programming implemented):

 ![image](https://github.com/PPindel/esports-teammates/assets/114284732/b686843f-a256-4622-9f2c-280e5c4f1722)